9onemandev/EPADEM/README.md

 Also i`m not resposible in ccase of some errors in code and produced results.

 One important thing!
-Your inp file should contain report section in format like below:
+Your inp file should contain report section in format like shown in report section.txt.
-[REPORT]
-Status No
-Summary No
-NODES All
-LINKS All
-FLOW PRECISION 4
-ELEVATION PRECISION 4
-HEAD PRECISION 4
-PRESSURE PRECISION 4
-Page 0

 Compiled app is in release folder (also contains epanet).
 Code for this app is in src folder.